flowroute/flowroute-numbers-ruby/README.md

 Importing the SDK in order to execute Controller methods requires that you either run commands by creating and running a script or by running commands directly through the shell.
 The following instructions describe importing the SDK and running the [Controllers](#controllers) by creating and running a script.

-1. Using a code text editor create a new file.
+1. Using a code text editor, create a new file.

 2. At the top of the file, first add a line pointing to the library installation: